 Our Analysis and Test Results

 According to the respective manufacturer's count, the Victorinox leads the field, by far, in terms of numbers of features and functions.
-However, when you boil it down and look more closely, the feature set isn't all that much different than, say, the Gerber Suspension.
-First, Victorinox claims 26 functions in bold print alongside the tool's name on their website.
-However, immediately below, in listing the features, their count goes to 24.
-Additionally, this number is pretty liberal, including separate entries for soft wire cutter, hard wire cutter, wire bender, wire stripper, wire scraper, cable cover longitudinal cutter, cable cover crossways cutter, crate opener, 7mm chisel, and scraper.
-These ten listed tools, best we can tell, are contained entirely in the jaws of the pliers and on a single piece of metal in the folded tools.
+However, when you boil it down and look more closely, the feature set isn't all that much different than your typical multi tool.
+First, Victorinox claims 24 functions in bold print alongside the tool's name on their website.
+This number is pretty liberal, including separate entries for needle-nosed pliers, soft wire cutter, hard wire cutter, wire bender, wire stripper and scraper, cable cover longitudinal cutter, cable cover crossways cutter, crate opener and 7mm chisel.
+These nine listed tools, best we can tell, are contained entirely in the jaws of the pliers and on a single piece of metal in the folded tools.
 Another manufacturer might list these ten as three or four, total.
 Examples of this "feature inflation" exist elsewhere in the Victorinox literature.

-When one looks past the catalog exaggeration, one sees a pretty standard set of tools for a modern full-size multi-tool.
-As compared to the Editors' Choice Leatherman Charge TTI, the most notable difference is the Leatherman's bit driver.
-The option to accessorize with a nearly infinite array of driver bits makes the Leatherman more versatile.
+When one looks past the potential catalog exaggeration, one sees a pretty standard set of tools for a modern full-size multi-tool.

 Finally, every single fold-away feature is accessed from the outside of the stowed pliers.
-In our review, only the SwissTool, Top Pick winning Gerber Dime, tiny Leatherman Squirt PS4 and otherwise unremarkable Gerber Suspension/Bear Grylls Ultimate were built this way.
+In our review, only select tools were built this way.
 We like this attribute.
 In the end, regarding ergonomics, the SwissTool has pros and cons, generally tilting to slightly above average performance and score.

-The SwissTool Spirit XC is the most expensive non-award winner in our test.
-While it is a solid product, and we definitely recommend it, a few dollars more can get the flashier Editors' Choice winner.
-For considerably less, one can get a remarkably similar feature set in our Best Buy winning Leatherman Wingman.
+This is a solid product, and we definitely recommend it.
+For considerably less, though, one can get a remarkably similar feature set in our Best Buy winning Leatherman Wingman.
 The only major feature the Wingman lacks, as compared to the SwissTool, is a saw.
 The SwissTool has two, one for wood and one for metal.

-We love the Spirit XC like we love espresso machines, Arc'teryx jackets, and classy underdogs in major sports leagues.
-It is a super polished product, whose polish is likely unnecessary and perhaps detracts from some practicality.
-Not to mention that the sophistication in the Spirit XC comes at a premium price.
+We love the Spirit like we love espresso machines, Arc'teryx jackets, and classy underdogs in major sports leagues.
+It is a super polished product, whose panache is likely unnecessary and perhaps detracts from some practicality.
+Not to mention that the sophistication in the Spirit comes at a premium price.